 Topics covered in this series will include:

-- Recommendations on how to build lasting affordability through community land trusts and how to build wealth and create quality jobs through employee ownership.
+- Recommendations on how to build lasting affordability through community land trusts and how to build wealth and create quality jobs through worker ownership.

-- Expert insight from the Democracy at Work Institute, Grounded Solutions Network and city leaders implementing community land trusts and employee ownership throughout the nation.
+- Expert insight from the Democracy at Work Institute, Grounded Solutions Network and city leaders implementing community land trusts and worker cooperatives throughout the nation.